Generic Name: collagenase clostridium histolyticum (KOL a JEN ase klos TRID ee um HIS toe LIT ik um)

 a bleeding or blood clotting disorder, such as hemophilia; or

-FDA pregnancy category B. It is not known whether collagenase clostridium histolyticum will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+FDA pregnancy category B. Collagenase clostridium histolyticum is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether collagenase clostridium histolyticum passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.